 Where To Start?

 I looked into several interface packages in order to start working with a GUI that I liked.
 Eventually, I settled with wxWidgets as it just seemed the natural choice, especially as it is portable to other platforms.
 I looked at the basic Windows interfaces within the Visual Studio editor, I looked at Qt, GTK+ and MFC and wasn’t really captivated by the quality and ease of working in the interface.
-To make things nice, I also bumped into DialogBlocks for building the interface.
-The really awesome feature here, is that I can mix my own code in with the generated interface code, so I could work on the project in Visual Studio at the same time and build from there if I wanted.
-In theory, the code generated should also work on other platforms if I want to go that route in the future.
+Other benefits of working with wxWidgets is that I can consider using cross-platform features in the future!

 What Else Needed Changed?

 The old program worked well for what was needed at the time, but there were quite a few areas that I felt needed to be re-coded.
-Due to the short time that was available, some of the features that were added were not very expandable for the future making future upgrades near impossible.
+Many pieces of the original program code were rushed by the company I work for to meet a very tight deadline.
+Due to the short time that was available, some of the features that were added were not easily expandable for the future, making future upgrades near impossible.
 These included the handling of custom file types, the internal handling of the bending objects, and the moving of data back and forth between several sections of the program.
 Other significant program improvements came in the following:

 - Improved Serial Control – There were many bugs in the way the old program handled serial port data back and forth between the controller.
 To be honest, the old code seemed more like a hack.
 If the controller sent back strange packets of data, the program would take a long time in order to re-synchronize itself, and quite often if was just way more simple to close and restart the program.
 The same problems also happened if the controller was getting too many commands at once (a small fix was to throttle outgoing commands).
 All of these problems have since been addressed with a fully automatic traffic handling system, that deals with multiple commands, and can handle incomplete & fragmented data packets as they come in.
 It also had a side effect of making the controller far more responsive, and the response times can be greatly increased, making some movements feel like real-time.
 Yay!